 The signing and signature verification are performed on unencrypted data, so if the data is encrypted, it must be decrypted first.

 The form's author has the option to sign the form layout when locking the form.
 It is strongly recommended to use this option, as this provides the best way for him or for the users to detect form layout tampering, so a potential attacker cannot deceive users into filing an unauthorized form.

 In addition to the form layout, which is to be considered fixed after the form is locked and distributed, individual users filing the form can sign the data entered in the form.
-To enable this, the form author must organize the fields into one or more Field Sets, and set the signing preferences for each Field Set, like if the Field Set supports user signatures, if the users are allowed to "un-sign" the Field Set, and the maximum number of signatures which can be applied to that Field Set.
+To enable this, the form author must organize the fields into one or more Field Sets, and set the signing preferences for each Field Set.
+For example, if the Field Set supports user signatures, if the users are allowed to "un-sign" the Field Set, and the maximum number of signatures which can be applied to that Field Set.
 In addition to this, the author must provide a method for the user to perform the signing operation, either by placing an action button or a hyperlink with a command in the form.

 If the form was designed to accept file attachments, the Attachments object can be configured in the same way as a Field Set in respect to the encryption and signatures.

-A signature can be inspected at any time using Filler.
+A signature can be inspected at any time using Formatta Filler.
 The person verifying a signature can check if the signing certificate is valid (the certificate is not expired, it resolves correctly to a certification path ending in a trusted root certificate, and it was not revoked) and that the signature matches the signed data.

-The signature for the form layout is placed on the Summary Info window, and for the Field Sets and Attachments there is a button on the toolbar that provide access to their signatures.
+The signature for the form layout is placed on the Summary Info window, and for the Field Sets and Attachments there is a button on the toolbar that provides access to their signatures.
 The signatures for a signed Field Set can be also inspected by right-clicking on any field contained in the Field Set and selecting the signer's name.